Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 Real.
 AI models can confidently produce a plausible-looking value that is not on the document.
 This is why a validation layer is mandatory.

-The hallucination row is the honest tradeoff of AI extraction.
+The hallucination row is the real tradeoff of AI extraction.
 Better layout handling and multilingual coverage demand field-level confidence scores and validation rules that catch the cases where the model is confidently wrong.

 04 / 10